Semyony/interview_assesment/README.md

 This spins up a GraphQL playground at [http://localhost:8000/](http://localhost:8000/), and the app at [http://localhost:3000/](http://localhost:3000/).
 From the GraphQL playground, seed some users (follow the instructions below).
-Your dev environment is now ready! 🚀 Go to the Issues tab to begin your assigned tasks.
+Your dev environment is now ready! 🚀

 ## Seed Users Data